Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Introduction

 \section{Introduction}

 Electric vehicles (EVs) are rapidly becoming a major component of cities around the world.
 Based on Bloomberg New Energy Finance, EVs are expected to represent 35 percent of new car sales globally by 2040.
 Greentech Media Research expects at least $11.4$ million electric vehicles (EVs) on the road only in the U.S. in 2025.
 Due to this rapid proliferation of EVs, an important challenge is to effectively manage and control their integration within the electric power grid \cite{rigas2015managing}.
 For instance, if too many EVs simultaneously charge their batteries at a charging station, it will substantially increase the load at that station, which, in turn, will be detrimental to other grid components.
-However, intelligently routing EVs can turn this challenge into an opportunity by viewing EVs as mobile storage devices which charge/discharge their batteries at charging stations that have extra/shortage of energy to offer for sale.
-This, in turn, requires introducing an appropriate mechanism design which aligns EVs' needs with the needs of the power grid.
+However, intelligently routing EVs can turn this challenge into an opportunity by viewing EVs as mobile storage devices that charge/discharge their batteries at charging stations that have extra/shortage of energy to offer for sale.
+This, in turn, requires introducing an appropriate mechanism design that aligns EVs' needs with the needs of the power grid.

 As more EVs join the grid, the waiting time in actual road traffic and at charging stations will constitute a major problem.
 Since EVs need to be charged more often than fossil-fueled vehicles \cite{kelly2012time}, if there does not exist enough charging stations, we may expect long queues at the charging stations that can directly impact the comfort of EV owners.
-One way of handling this issue from the system level is to build additional charging stations so as to match the supply and demands.
-However, this is not the most cost-effective solution, and yet, it does not eliminate the necessity of \emph{dynamic} load balancing at charging stations (e.g., due to dynamic shift of demands over time).
+One way of handling this issue from the system level is to build additional charging stations to match the supply and demands.
+However, this is not the most cost-effective solution, and yet, it does not eliminate the necessity of dynamic load balancing at charging stations (e.g., due to dynamic shift of demands over time).
 An alternative solution to this issue is to take advantage of the distributed nature of the power grid to dynamically match supply and demands, and this is the approach that we consider in this paper.
-In particular, we provide a systematic scheduling of EVs which not only takes into account the distribution of the electricity load but also reduces the traffic congestion and waiting time at charging stations.
+Our solutions provide a novel decentralized game-theoretic approach to the control of EVs in smart grids which captures the effect of agents' selfishness on the system outcome and its efficiency.
+In particular, we provide a distributed scheduling of EVs which not only balances the distribution of the electricity load but also takes into account the traffic congestion and waiting time at charging stations.